 Many Byzantine reliquaries were replaced with new ones, but not the reliquary of the Mandylion and the reliquary of the piece of stone from the tomb of Jesus Christ.
 Here is the engraving from Morand’s book.
 The last presentation of the Châsse.

-In the center of the image is the reliquary with the crown of thorns.
-All reliquaries are numbered.
-11 is the cloth of the washing of the feet.
-15 is the veil of the Savior.
-Relic 17 is a part of the sudarium that had wrapped Jesus Christ in his tomb.
-18 is the Mandylion (“une sainte face“).
-Planche de Sauveur-Jérôme Morand [p.
-40, Morand, 1790].
+In the center of the image is the reliquary containing the crown of thorns, and all the reliquaries are numbered.
+The cloth of the washing of the feet is number 11, and the veil of the Savior is number 15.
+Relic 17 is a part of the sudarium that had wrapped Jesus Christ in his tomb, while 18 is the Mandylion, also known as “une sainte face” or “holy face.”
+This information is based on Planche de Sauveur-Jérôme Morand’s work from 1790 (p.
+40).

-So, if the Mandylion did not come to Paris, where is it?
+If the Mandylion did not make its way to Paris, then where is it?

-St. Peter’s Basilica keeps an image that is said to be the Veil of Veronica.
-This image is kept in the chapel located behind the balcony of the southwest pillar that supports the dome.
-In 1907, the Jesuit art historian Joseph Wilpert was allowed to remove two crystal plates to examine the image.
-He described a square, age-yellowed fabric with two large, faint rusty-brown spots.
+St. Peter’s Basilica houses an image that is said to be the Veil of Veronica.
+This image is located in the chapel situated behind the balcony of the southwest pillar that supports the dome.
+In 1907, the Jesuit art historian Joseph Wilpert was given permission to remove two crystal plates to examine the image.
+He described a square fabric that had yellowed with age and had two large, faint rusty-brown spots.

-It is worth noting that the image was in the Vatican at the same time that the Mandylion was still hanging in Byzantium.
-Therefore, it cannot be identical to it.
-However, it otherwise shows the same style as all replicas of the Edessa image, gold framing, head and beard shape, and seems to be inspired by it.
-There are also (opportune) reports that the Edessa image was stolen from Edessa before the Byzantines obtained it, and therefore the real image came to Rome via Jerusalem.
+It is worth noting that the image was in the Vatican at the same time that the Mandylion was still in Byzantium, so it cannot be identical to it.
+However, it shows the same style as all replicas of the Edessa image, with gold framing, head and beard shape, and appears to be inspired by it.
+There are also reports (which may be convenient) that the Edessa image was stolen from Edessa before the Byzantines obtained it, and that the real image came to Rome via Jerusalem.

 The Manoppello image